India Bid To Free 41 Trapped Workers Enters Third Week

 Hopes that the team was on the verge of a breakthrough on Wednesday were dashed, with a government statement warning of the "challenging Himalayan terrain".

+For the distraught relatives of the trapped men, it has been an ordeal without an imminent end in sight.

-Indrajeet Kumar told the Times of India he "feels like crying" when he speaks to his brother Vishwajeet, who is among the trapped workers, who questioned why they were still stuck after reports that they "would be out soon".
+Indrajeet Kumar, whose brother Vishwajeet is among the men "imprisoned" inside, told Times of India on Saturday that he "feels like crying" when his brother asks him during their conversations on the communication system why they were still stuck.

+Om Kumar, who is from the eastern state of Jharkhand, said three of his cousins were trapped inside.

+"If, somehow, they escape, they will save their lives -- they will return home and will never work inside the tunnel again," Kumar, 20, said.

 Syed Ata Hasnain, a senior rescue official and retired general, called on Saturday for "patience".